What is a fauxtographer?

 7. Are they hiding behind a big company?

-There are a number of nationwide and regional companies that offer photography services.
-They are typically at the very top of the knot and Wedding Wire searches and have hundreds of reviews and stunning images.
+There are a number of nationwide and regional companies that offer wedding photography services.
+They typically have a heavy advertising budget and are typically at the very top of the Knot and Wedding Wire searches.
+They have hundreds of reviews and stunning images.
 Typically these companies charge less than $1000 for an entire wedding.
 How do they do this, when other pros are charging many times that – easy, they are hiring a weekend warrior who is happy making an extra $250 for the weekend shooting a wedding.
-But they come without needed equipment and the needed experience and can hide behind someone else in another city.
-You don’t get to meet them until the day of your wedding, and you never get to see them again, instead dealing with a customer service rep in another state.
+But those weekend warriors come without the needed equipment and the needed experience and can hide behind someone else in another city.
+You don’t get to meet them until the day of your wedding, and you never get to see them again, instead dealing with a customer service rep in another state who has no vested interest in your day or your overall experience.

 I hope that you never stumble across someone you suspect is a fauxtographer and have to use this post!
 Sadly though in the digital age it is all to easy to fake-it-til-you-make-it in photography with a few choice right clicks and a new SLR.